 Mentoring and Persistence to Success provides comprehensive programs and holistic services designed to connect first generation and independent students with resources, empower them to achieve academic and personal goals, and guide them to graduation from Western Carolina University.
-MAPS also designs, supports, and administers summer programs for incoming freshman, most notably Catamount Gap and the Academic Success Program (ASP).

 The university experience can be a challenging one for all students.
 An experience resulting in graduation often requires a support network that can help students navigate their personal academic journey.
 At WCU, you'll find the support you need for your specific situation, whether you need skills coaching, academic advice, major or career exploration, or social and personal support.